Tengoon/Digital-Systems/TOPIC.md

 Monday
 ```

-Because we used .setDate, we were able to set the name of the date variable.
+Because we used .setDate, we were able to set the value of the date variable.

 # Benefits of Encapsulation